Autonomous Knowledge Graph Exploration with Adaptive Breadth-Depth Retrieval: Related Work

-\slimparagraph{Retrieval over semi-structured knowledge bases.} Complementary to document-centric graph indices, semi-structured knowledge base (SKB) retrievers directly combine text and explicit relations.
-KAR grounds query expansion in KG structure \cite{xia_knowledge-aware_2025}, and hybrid systems mix graph and text channels with iterative refinement, e.g., GraphSearch and HybGRAG \cite{yang_graphsearch_2025,lee_hybgrag_2025}; CoRAG highlights cooperative hybrid retrieval that preserves global semantic access beyond local neighborhoods \cite{zheng_corag_2025}.
+\slimparagraph{Retrieval over semi-structured knowledge bases.} Complementary to document-centric graph indices, semi-structured knowledge base retrievers directly combine text and explicit relations.
+KAR grounds query expansion in KG structure \cite{xia_knowledge-aware_2025}, GraphSearch mixes graph and text channels with iterative refinement \cite{yang_graphsearch_2025} and HybGRAG routes queries across a bank of retrieval modules with self-reflection \cite{lee_hybgrag_2025}; CoRAG highlights cooperative hybrid retrieval that preserves global semantic access beyond local neighborhoods \cite{zheng_corag_2025}.
 In parallel, parametric retrievers such as MoR and mFAR learn to fuse lexical, semantic, and structural signals for ranking \cite{lei_mixture_2025,li_multi-field_2025}.
 Across these variants, retrieval is framed as scoring candidates from a static index. \retrieverShort differs in that retrieval is formulated as an interactive process: the model dynamically switches between global search and neighborhood expansion, guided by the query requirements and without relying on task-specific supervision.